 "Exposure Amount" shall have the meaning attributed to it in Section II(a).

-"Exposure Threshold" shall mean, with respect to a party on any date of determination, (a) the amount set forth opposite the Credit Rating which, in the case of ERMS for Enron Corp., and in the case of Counterparty for Merrill Lynch & Co., Inc. qualifies on that date or (b) zero if an Event of Default or Termination Event (or event that would constitute an Event of Default or Termination Event with the lapse of time or giving of notice or both) with respect to such party has occurred that is still continuing:
+"Exposure Threshold" shall mean, with respect to a party on any date of determination, (a) the amount set forth opposite the Credit Rating which, in the case of EPMI for Enron Corp., and in the case of Counterparty for Merrill Lynch & Co., Inc. qualifies on that date or (b) zero if an Event of Default or Termination Event (or event that would constitute an Event of Default or Termination Event with the lapse of time or giving of notice or both) with respect to such party has occurred that is still continuing: